adsmith251/adsmith251.github.io/_posts/2014-07-21-kramdown-testing.md

 -------------------

-Including and image is easy:
+Including an image is easy *once you work out where to put it*!

 ![Worklight](/images/icon.png)